feature request #4022open

 feature request #4022open

 I have had a quick look at the InstallBuilder product and think that it would be a perfect install delivery system for our application.
 I was wondering if our application would meet your open-source requirements and if we would be able to use the InstallBuilder with an open source licence.
 Also, please note that due to financial (tax) obligations we would not be able to carry any branding of your product when using it for our application.

-#6 Updated by Andreas Müller about 1 year ago
+#6 Updated by Andreas Müller over 1 year ago

 - Description updated (diff)